Models of Software Development Life Cycle

 1. Waterfall Software Development Model

 The Waterfall model is also known as the linear sequential model.
-There are six sequential phases in Waterfall model, which are as follows:
+There are six sequential phases in the Waterfall model, which are as follows:

-1. Requirement Analysis
+Requirement Analysis

-2. Design
+Design

 This system design phase covers the technical design requirements such as programming language, database, services, and high-level technical details of the project.
-Finally the work is documented as a Software Design Document (SDD).
+Finally, the work is documented as a Software Design Document (SDD).

-3. Development
+Development

 In this phase, system design is converted into source code using any suitable programming language.
 Here, each module of the software is developed and checks whether the module is working correctly or not (Unit Testing).

-4. Testing and Integration
+Testing and Integration

-5. Deployment
+Deployment

 Now, it is time to deliver the software to the customer.
-Once the functional and nonfunctional testing is done and there has no error, the software is deployed in the customer hosting environment.
+Once the functional and nonfunctional testing is done and there is no error, the software is deployed in the customer hosting environment.
 It will ensure that the software is up and running in the customer environment.

-6. Maintenance
+Maintenance

-It is another important phase of software development life cycle.
+It is another important phase of the software development life cycle.
 This phase will start when the software has been delivered, installed, and operational in the customer environment.

 Waterfall Software Development Life Cycle Model

-A. Advantages of Waterfall Model
+Advantages of the Waterfall Model

-• It allows departmentalization and control
+• It allows departmentalization and control.

-• It is very simple and easy to understand
+• It is very simple and easy to understand.

-• Easy to manage and use
+• Easy to manage and use.

-• Each phase has specific deliverable
+• Each phase has a specific deliverable.

-• Each phase is clearly well defined.
+• Each phase is well-defined.

 • Easy to arrange tasks.